Hunter-Long112/lisp_things/readMe.txt

 ever actually use lisp in my life, but I do find it extremely interesting.

 As of today (09/07/2021) there are two lisp files in this repository, and both were assignments from when I took programming languages (CS-3723) at UTSA.
+Both of these were written for and test in clisp.